Definition Of Specially Designed Instruction

 • Assessment-Driven Instruction: SDI relies heavily on ongoing assessment to monitor student progress and adjust instructional strategies as needed.
 This includes formative assessments (ongoing checks for understanding) and summative assessments (end-of-unit or end-of-year evaluations).
 The data collected informs decisions about modifications, accommodations, and the overall effectiveness of the instruction.

 • Collaboration and Communication: Effective SDI necessitates strong collaboration among educators, parents, and related service professionals (such as speech-language pathologists, occupational therapists, and counselors).
-Open communication is vital to ensure that everyone is informed about the student's progress and the strategies being implemented.
+Open communication is vital to check that everyone is informed about the student's progress and the strategies being implemented.

 • Adaptive Teaching: SDI requires teachers to be flexible and responsive to students' needs.
 This involves adjusting instruction on the fly based on students' responses and understanding.
 This adaptability is critical for meeting the dynamic needs of individual learners.